iamrequest/solar-automaton/postmortem.md

 For interaction, the player has a pair of laser pointers on each hand, which can click on buttons in the UI.
 UI buttons trigger a haptic pulse and SFX on hover/press.

 The UI is made up of Godot’s Control nodes, arranged via a series of HBoxContainer and VBoxContainer.
-The UI itself is displayed in 3D world space via XRTools’ `Viewport2Din3D` node (https://godotvr.github.io/godot-xr-tools/docs/pointer/).
+The UI itself is displayed in 3D world space via [XRTools’ `Viewport2Din3D` node](https://godotvr.github.io/godot-xr-tools/docs/pointer/).

 ## Levels 1 & 2 (Scrolling Levels)